- Cloud Collectors Overview

 Account, Logs, Read

-Create a Mimecast API App to Obtain Application Keys
+Create a Mimecast API Application to Obtain Client ID and Secret Keys

 Log in to the Mimecast administrator console.

-Navigate to Administration > Services > API Applications.
+Navigate to Integrations > API and Platform Integrations.

-Follow the steps to obtain application ID and application key in the Adding an API Application section.
+Follow the steps to obtain client ID and client secret in the Regenerating Keys section.